VictorHachard/VictorHachard.github.io/_notes/games-ideas.md

 ## 2. Bugs in a House: Asymmetrical RTS

-"**Bugs in a House: Asymmetrical RTS**" is a game concept inspired by real-time strategy (RTS) games.
+The concept inspired by real-time strategy (RTS) games.
 It involves a unique twist where players control two distinct factions: bugs and humans.
 The bugs are trying to infiltrate and infest a house, while the humans must defend it and exterminate the pests.
 The gameplay would offer asymmetrical mechanics, with bugs relying on stealth, infiltration, and resource management, while humans would focus on defense, building structures, and coordinating attacks.
 The game could feature different scenarios, maps, and objectives to keep the gameplay engaging and challenging.

 ## 3. A game about planning theatrical heists, with heavy focus on the planning part.